DaseinPhaos/alter-intro-std-rs/text/io-readme.md

     The function tries to read the entire contents of a reader and writes it into another reader.

 - `prelude` submodule
     `std::io` has a bunch of stuff defined.
 To alleviate importing many common IO traits, this submodule imports the core traits of `io`.
-Concepturally, it is defined as
+Conceptually, it is defined as
     ```ignore
     pub mod prelude {
         pub use super::Read;